Art Career Advice That Will Make You Successful

 Quotes with Art Career Advice from Barney Davey

 My friends at FASO.com make some of the industry’s websites for artists and publish the art marketing newsletter, FineArtViews.com.
 It includes original art career advice articles plus syndication of top posts from art marketing authors like me.

 A key component to operating a successful small business is to grow consumer interest in it.
 You can and should work at promoting your business in a manner befitting it.
 Self-promotion is essential to the process.

-Consistently working to build awareness for you and your work is necessary to develop a successful art career.
-Self-promotion is simply acting on opportunities to spread the word about your work. bdavey.co/winners
+Consistently working to build awareness for you and your artwork is necessary to develop a successful art career.
+Self-promotion is merely acting on opportunities to spread the word about your work. bdavey.co/winners

 I don’t know any artists who are starving.
 I do know some who feel like their careers are kind of on a starvation diet due to lack of sales.
 The biggest reason why art does not sell is that not enough qualified buyers see it. bdavey.co/found

 Direct buying collectors help you make more money and sustain your career.
 Collectors are critical because they represent potential sales of many pieces to the same person.
 They also are your best source for referrals to other collectors, or to opportunities that would not be open to you otherwise.
 A devoted fan may make introductions to people who can make a significant impact on your career.
 You don’t get this from the casual art buyer. bdavey.co/lifetime